chainofflowers/tribes/README.md

 - A. Just decide your passphrase, then give to your friends the public IP, the port, and the TribeID.

 - Q. May I give my friends the whole "config.toml" ready to use?
 My friends are not good in configurations.
 - A. Absolutely yes.
-You can do even more: just put the tribes executable into ${HOME}/News, put the configuration you want to offer, and zip the folder.
+You can do even more: just put the tribes executable into ${HOME}/News,add  the configuration you want to offer, and zip the folder.
 Your friends will just need to unpack the "News" folder into ${HOME} and start tribes from there.

-- Q. You implemented just some pieces of the NNTP protocol.
+- Q. You did not implemented all of the NNTP protocol.Why?
 - A. NNTP protocol was designed by a barrel of drunken monkeys (Or something like that).
 All clients are behaving differently, and there is no server on the planet which is 100% compliant with it.
 Too much shit, I think.
 During the testing phase with MacSoup, Thunderbird, Pan , Slrn, leafnode,  I decided to implement a reasonable subset of it.
 Like everyone is doing.

 - Q. The newsreader i love is not working with that.